To meet the language competency requirement, students must demonstrate at least moderate fluency in a second language.

 - Completing a language immersion program

 If you acquired a language through another means, please contact us at firstname.lastname@example.org to discuss your specific situation.

 How do I ensure my second language competency is recognized by the CIL?

-Once you reach moderate competency, you need to make a language claim in the CIL database.
+Once you reach moderate competency, you need to make a language claim in the CIL Online Portal.
 For more information on making a claim, visit our Resources page.